xavier-cr1/clickup-mcp-server/README.md

 A Model Context Protocol (MCP) server for integrating ClickUp tasks with AI applications.
 This server allows AI agents to interact with ClickUp tasks, spaces, lists, and folders through a standardized protocol.

-> 🚀 **Status Update:** v0.8.4 is released with security features and compatibility improvements!
-Added comprehensive opt-in enhanced security features, fixed Gemini compatibility (Issue #79), and resolved priority handling and subtask retrieval issues.
+> 🚀 **Status Update:** v0.8.5 is released with advanced date parsing and critical bug fixes!
+Added major date parsing enhancements with smart preprocessing, fixed task assignment functionality, and resolved time tracking tool response formatting.
 See [Release Notes](release-notes.md) for full details.

 ## Setup